SynteLang/SynteLang/README.md

 ---

 ### A note on licensing
-While for now the work is unlicensed, it is safe to assume that:
+The work in this file and all others in this repository is now licenced.
+See the licence.md file for details.

+TL;DR -

-+ Running the software in person (not via a network) for the purposes of perfromance or education is unlikely to lead to any negative consequences.
++ Running the software in person (not via a network) for the purposes of performance or education won't lead to any negative consequences.

-+ Using, modifying, or distributing the software in binary or source code form for commercial purposes will never be permitted.
++ Using, modifying, or distributing the software in binary or source code form for commercial purposes is not permitted.

+This semi-permissive licence has been chosen to reflect the fact that this implementation is a prototype only and has no commercial value.
 Suggestions, including improvements to the code are welcome.
-We are unable to accept code contributions directly until the project has been licensed.
-Currently it looks likely that a GPL, MIT or Sustainable Use licence will be selected when the time comes.
 If you would like to fork the code for more radical changes then we wholeheartly suggest you instead write a unique live coding platform from scratch.
 The file is of an order of only a thousand lines of code after all, and the learning experience will be invaluable to you.
+Please get in touch if you have further questions.

 ### Influences and other live-coding environments
 The term live-coding is generally taken to mean on-the-fly composition of algorithmically generated audio or graphical artifacts using software.